The Potato and yoghurt diet

 What you eat per day

-The Potato and yoghurt diet prescribes what you should eat for breakfast, lunch and dinner each day.
+The Potato and Yoghurt Diet prescribes what you should eat for breakfast, lunch and dinner each day.
 Below is an overview.

 Day 1: